 CH.
 9 REAL EVIDENCE

 CH.
 10 PHOTOGRAPHS, RECORDINGS, & X-RAYS

 CH.
 13 DEMONSTRATIVE EVIDENCE

 CH.
 14 WITNESS COMPETENCE

 CH.
 17 JUDICIAL CONDUCT

 CH.
 20 SUBMISSION TO JURY

 CH.
 21 OBJECTING DURING DEPOSITIONS

-Justice Gerald Lebovits wrote the 2018 supplement to New York Objections, updating every chapter and adding hundreds of new case citations throughout the book.
+Justice Gerald Lebovits wrote the 2018 and 2019 supplements to New York Objections, updating every chapter and adding hundreds of new case citations throughout the book.

 Justice Lebovits has been a New York City judge since 2001.
 An acting Supreme Court justice in Manhattan, he is president of the 300-judge New York State Association of Acting Supreme Court Justices.
 Before that he was president of the 120-judge Board of Judges of the New York City Civil Court and the 50-judge New York City Association of Housing Court Judges.
 Justice Lebovits has been an adjunct professor of law for 32 years, currently at Columbia, Fordham, and NYU.
 The students at Fordham, New York Law School, and St. John’s have each elected him Adjunct Law Professor of the Year.
 Justice Lebovits has a B.A. in law (1976), two certificates in law (1978), and a license in law (1979) from Canada (where he is from), and two graduate law degrees, from Tulane (1980) and NYU (1986), in the United States.